The Short story?

 I care deeply about friendships + community.

-I believe we can impact this area of our lives more than we've been led to believe.
+I believe we can impact our connections, friendships, community and overall support systems more than we've been led to believe.

 Me to my Friends: "What would you tell everyone about me? "